 Our Discovery Award program provides one-year research grants to applicants receiving the highest scores in an annual peer-reviewed competition.
-Grants are reviewed by a panel of accomplished scientists experienced in a wide range of biomedical research disciplines.
-Our funding generally supports pilot projects intended to enable early-career biomedical investigators to gather data that will strengthen subsequent applications for longer-term research grants from other funding agencies.
+Grants are reviewed by a panel of accomplished scientists experienced in a wide range of health and biomedical research disciplines.
+Our funding generally supports pilot projects intended to enable early-career health and biomedical investigators to gather data that will strengthen subsequent applications for longer-term research grants from other funding agencies.
 Your contribution can go a long way in helping us to fund additional awards so we can support these researchers early in their careers.

 We have seen what can happen when someone is willing to take a risk on a new idea and invest in someone early on in their career.
 Please join us in taking a similar step and help to launch Canada’s next Banting.

-Download the Case for Support.
+Download our Case for Support.